Face Area Calculations#

 4. Calculate Area of a Single Triangle in Cartesian Coordinates#

-For this section, we create a single triangle face with 3 vertices.
+For this section, we create a single triangle face with 3 vertices and plot it.
 By default, in uxarray, we assume that the coordinate system is spherical (lat / lon), however if you want to use cartesian coordinates, you must pass through latlon = False into the Grid constructor.

 Assume the units in meters - this is a big triangle!